technyon/blescanner/lib/NimBLE-Arduino/docs/New_user_guide.md

     }
 }
 ```
-As shown, the call to `NimBLEClient::connect` should have it's eturn value tested to make sure it succeeded before proceeding to get data.
+As shown, the call to `NimBLEClient::connect` should have it's return value tested to make sure it succeeded before proceeding to get data.
 <br/>

 Next we need to access the servers data by asking it for the service and the characteristic we are interested in, then read the characteristic value.